janneengestoft/birc-project/README.md

 echo "I can submit cluster jobs now!" > success.txt
 ```

-The first line says this is a bash script, the lines following three lines says that your job needs at most one gigabyte of memory, will run for at most one hour, that the expensenses should be billed to the project populationgenomics (which is our course).
-The fourth line gives the name of the name of the job.
+The first line says this is a bash script, the lines following three lines say that your job needs at most one gigabyte of memory, will run for at most one hour, that the expenses should be billed to the project populationgenomics (which is our course).
+The fourth line gives the name of the job.
 Here we have called it `firstjob`, but you should name it something sensible.

 You submit the job using the `sbatch` command: